Twice More to the Lake. Once With E.B White, once With My Kids.

 It was a lot more exciting than that.

 When boating in Pokhara, the tourist heart of Nepal, you have two options.
-Phewa Lake and Begnas Lake.
+Bengas Lake and Phewa Lake.
 Phewa is in town and offers more options in terms of watercraft.
 Phewa (or Fewa, depending on how you want to transliterate the Nepali alphabet) has rowboats and pedal boats and paddleboats and pontoons, two-seaters and four-seaters and even eight-seaters so your whole party can party.

 On Begnas, we have a few rowboats.
 You can put a whole family of locals into one, or two tourists and a gondolier.
 Okay, okay, not a gondolier.
 Most likely it’ll be my buddy Sanu, with a wooden paddle.